vncg/react-admin/docs/Actions.md

 In the previous example, after clicking on the "Approve" button, a spinner displays while the data provider is fetched.
 Then, users are redirected to the comments list.
 But in most cases, the server returns a success response, so the user waits for this response for nothing.

-For its own fetch actions, react-admin uses an approach called *optimistic rendering*.
+For its own fetch actions, vn-kooch-react-admin uses an approach called *optimistic rendering*.
 The idea is to handle the `fetch` actions on the client side first (i.e. updating entities in the Redux store), and re-render the screen immediately.
 The user sees the effect of their action with no delay.
-Then, react-admin applies the success side effects, and only after that, it triggers the call to the data provider.
-If the fetch ends with a success, react-admin does nothing more than a refresh to grab the latest data from the server.
+Then, vn-kooch-react-admin applies the success side effects, and only after that, it triggers the call to the data provider.
+If the fetch ends with a success, vn-kooch-react-admin does nothing more than a refresh to grab the latest data from the server.
 In most cases, the user sees no difference (the data in the Redux store and the data from the data provider are the same).
-If the fetch fails, react-admin shows an error notification, and forces a refresh, too.
+If the fetch fails, vn-kooch-react-admin shows an error notification, and forces a refresh, too.

 As a bonus, while the success notification is displayed, users have the ability to cancel the action *before* the data provider is even called.